 Clothes and other paraphernalia

-With great attitudinal variations weather is quite erratic in Bhutan and need to bring appropriate clothes We expect visitors to dress respectfully especially visiting the monasteries, Dzongs and other religious institutions.
-As a mark of respect and expects everyone to remove your hats, caps etc. as you enter religious and administrative premises, institutions and in any other places where you see the national flag.
+with great attitudinal variations, the weather can be quite erratic in Bhutan.
+So be prepared.
+We expect visitors to dress modestly and respectfully especially if they are planning a visit to the monasteries, Dzongs and other religious institutions.
+As a mark of respect, please remove your hats, caps etc. When you enter religious and administrative premises, institutions and in any other place

 Bhutan Standard Time (BST) is 6 hours ahead of GMT.
-The whole country falls under the same time zone.
+The whole country has the same time zone.